-In the wake of a series of M&A deals in the ATS space – most recently, private equity-backed Bullhorn buying the suppliers of Adapt, Erecruit and Tempbuddy, many recruitment business owners on legacy platforms have been left pondering what the changes mean for their agencies.
-Will products continue to be developed?
+In the wake of a series of M&A deals in the recruitment software space – most recently, The Access Group‘s acquisition of Vincere, a global provider of recruitment agency software, and private equity-backed Bullhorn buying recruitment software supplier Erecruit (formerly known as Bond International Software) the suppliers of Adapt UX, Erecruit and Tempbuddy, many recruitment business owners on legacy platforms have been left pondering what the changes mean for their agencies.
+Will these products continue to be developed?
 How will support work?
+What options will they have and do they need to consider an alternative recruitment agency software partner?

 With 20 years in the recruitment software industry (and some inside knowledge…) I thought it might be interesting to blog on what happens when a recruitment CRM provider is acquired by a competitor?

-Is it the start of a new chapter of product upgrades, innovative features and premium service – or being left to gather dust on an obsolete and unsupported platform?
+Is it the start of a new chapter of product upgrades, innovative features and premium service?
+Is it a sign that you are about to be pressured to trial and migrate to a new platform – or being left to gather dust on an obsolete and unsupported platform?

-The announcement by US-based Bullhorn of its acquisition of Erecruit – suppliers of Bond Adapt, Tempbuddy, and various other apps – was no different, reinvigorating ongoing industry debate around the fate of legacy customers whose CRM providers are bought out by marketplace rivals.
+The announcement by US-based Bullhorn of its acquisition of Erecruit (Bond International Software) – suppliers of Bond AdaptUX, Tempbuddy, and various other apps – was no different, reinvigorating ongoing industry debate around the fate of legacy customers whose CRM providers are bought out by marketplace rivals.

-The Erecruit deal is far from being Bullhorn’s first M&A outing, with the Boston software company led by Art Papas snapping up Salesforce-based ATS providers Talent Rover and Job Science in 2018 along with several others before that.
+The Erecruit deal is far from being Bullhorn’s first M&A outing, with the Boston software company led by Art Papas snapping up Salesforce-based ATS providers Talent Rover and Job Science in 2018, and executive search software suppliers Invenias, along with several others before that.

 Many heavyweight tech players have barged their way to prominence by swallowing up neighbours in their space, their acquisition trails often a blend of bolt-ons, mergers and pre-emptive purchases designed to shut out promising rivals.